The Lean Green Bean

 –Lindsay–

-Filed Under: Dinner, Instant Pot, Slow Cooker, Soup & Salad Tagged With: Bell Pepper, Chicken, Chicken Broth, Corn, Garlic, Spinach, Sweet Potato
+Filed Under: Dinner, Gluten-Free, Instant Pot, Slow Cooker, Soup & Salad Tagged With: Bell Pepper, Chicken, Chicken Broth, Corn, Garlic, Spinach, Sweet Potato

 About Lindsay